-The Music & Dance and Theater categories include an incredible array of performances for all ages -- from parents and grandparents to young adults, teens, elementary students and young children.
+The Music & Dance and Theatre categories include an incredible array of performances for all ages—from parents and grandparents, young adults and teens to elementary students, preschoolers and toddlers.
 Shows geared specifically for young children are typically found under "Family" or "Children's" series listings.
-Keep in mind that many shows for family audiences are full-length productions best suited for older children and teens.
+Keep in mind that many shows are full-length performances best suited for older children and teens.
 Age recommendations are only guidelines.
 Parents must use their discretion in determining their individual child's readiness for a theater, music or dance performance.

 The Arts Council of the Morris Area (973-258-5115) publishes a complete arts calendar each quarter.
 Subscriptions and other benefits are available with membership.

-The Music, Dance and Theater listings included in the Kids Guide are only an introduction to the volume and variety of performing arts offered throughout New Jersey.
-Consult websites using the convenient links below for complete event calendars and to check for changes and newly added performances.
+The Music, Dance and Theatre listings included in the Kids Guide are only an introduction to the volume and variety of performing arts offered throughout New Jersey.
+Consult websites using the convenient links here for complete event calendars for all ages and to check for newly added performances.

 A comprehensive listing of acoustic performances in the New York metropolitan area.